The first Masonic charge – Concerning God and Religion – is a statement in favour of personal morality and religious tolerance:

 The charge replaces the former statement of Trinitarian Christian belief with an obligation to ‘that Religion in which all Men agree’.
 In essence, it affirms a belief in a divine being rather than adherence to a specific religious doctrine or church.
 It is a latitudinarian or deist declaration in favour of religious tolerance and as such sparked attacks on Freemasonry from established churches and religious authorities in several countries, most notably the 1738 Papal encyclical – In eminenti apostolatus – which threatened the penalty of excommunication and encouraged the Inquisition to ‘investigate and proceed against the transgressors and pursue and punish them’.

 The first Masonic Charge made clear that Protestant Dissenters, Catholics and Jews (and later Hindus, Zoroastrians, Muslims and those of other faiths), were welcome in Freemasonry.
-Indeed, despite political and religious hostility to Catholicism in eighteenth-century England, Thomas Howard, 8th Duke of Norfolk, England’s leading Catholic nobleman, was installed as Grand Master of Grand Lodge in 1729.
-English Freemasonry was (and is) regarded as a vehicle for assimilation, a feature that was underlined in the 1700s when many Huguenots who had found religious sanctuary in England chose to join Masonic lodges.
+Indeed, despite political and religious hostility to Catholicism in eighteenth-century England, Thomas Howard, 8th Duke of Norfolk, England’s leading Catholic, was installed as Grand Master of Grand Lodge in 1729.
+English Freemasonry was regarded as a vehicle for assimilation, a feature underlined in the 1700s when many Huguenots who had found religious sanctuary in England chose to join Masonic lodges.
+The same applies today.

-Designed to promote Enlightenment principles, it is perhaps unsurprising that several key figures involved in the composition of the Charges and Ritual were Newtonian natural philosophers who shared a belief in rational observation and interpretation, and who embraced ‘the universal Religion or the Religion of Nature’.
+Designed to promote Enlightenment principles, it is not surprising that key figures involved in the composition and promulgation of the Charges and Ritual were Newtonian natural philosophers who shared a belief in rational observation and interpretation and embraced ‘the universal Religion or the Religion of Nature’.
 In their eyes, ‘the essential part of religion [was] of an immutable nature because [it was] grounded upon immutable reason… religion may therefore be called the Moral Law of all nations’.

 it is the Law of Nature which is the Law of God, for God is Nature.